Ban on routine preventive antibiotic use

 End to Live Animal Exports Subsidies

 Animals exported to non-EU countries often suffer greatly under inhumane conditions during transport and from cruel treatment in their destination countries where EU animal welfare rules do not apply.
 In the past, the EU gave financial support to this cruel practice.
 In 2005, export subsidies for farmers transporting live cattle to countries outside the EU were eliminated.
-Compassion in World Farming continues to fight for an end to all live exports from the EU.
+Compassion in World Farming continues to fight for an end to all live exports from the EU, as well as an 8-hour limit to journeys within EU borders.

 EU recognised animals as sentient beings